Markdown table generated from CSV in FormatArc CSV to Markdown converterMarkdown table generated from CSV in FormatArc CSV to Markdown converter

 • The header row is mandatory.
 You cannot create a headerless table in GFM

-• The separator row needs at least three hyphens (---) per column
+• The separator row uses hyphens (---) — three per column by convention, though the spec allows fewer

 • Inline formatting (`code`, links, strikethrough) works inside cells